 HS: Your role Effie is loosely based on Florence Ballard.
 But her story is very different.
 How do you see that?

-So one thing I do love about this show is that things don’t go Effie’s way in the beginning but….
-I don’t want to ruin the story, but Effie gets down and out just like Florence Ballard did, and Effie could have let circumstances take her down completely to the point where there was no return.
-But she does not let circumstance get her down.
+One thing I love about this show is that things don’t go Effie’s way in the beginning but….
+I don’t want to ruin the story, but Effie gets down and out just like Florence Ballard did, and Effie could have let circumstances take her down completely, but she does not let circumstance get her down.
 She reconnects with some people and she comes back.
 And she comes back stronger than she was in the beginning.

 I don’t think Effie needed to be in the front in the beginning because I don’t think she was ready to handle it at that time.
 She just needed to take a seat back and just let things happen until her time came.
 And I think that’s true for everybody.
 If I had become famous at 18 I don’t think I could have handled it, but now at 26, with all the roles I’ve been given and all the opportunities: I definitely think I have a way better handle on it than I would have had eight or 10 years ago.